Near Tuthill in Bennett County, South Dakota — The American Midwest (Upper Plains)

 Camp LaCreek was part of a national CCC program to develop waterfowl refuges.
 Supervised by the Bureau of Biological Survey the CCC and WPA developed 9302 acres of LaCreek National Wildlife Refuge from a natural marsh and several ranches.
 They built levees, roads, boundary fence and an observation tower and planted shrubs, trees, marsh plants and small grains creating 11 pools with water, food and cover for wildlife.
 Today the 16,410 acres provide habitat for 250 species of birds and 50 other

-Erected 1991 by CCC Alumni, The South Dakota Historical Society, The South Dakota Department of Transportation and the U.S. Fish and Wildlife Service.
+Erected 1991 by CCC Alumni, the South Dakota Historical Society, the South Dakota Department of Transportation and the U.S. Fish and Wildlife Service.
+(Marker Number 540.)

 Topics and series.
 This historical marker is listed in these topic lists: Charity & Public Work • Man-Made Features.
-In addition, it is included in the Civilian Conservation Corps (CCC) 🏞️ series list.
+In addition, it is included in the Civilian Conservation Corps (CCC), and the South Dakota State Historical Society Markers series lists.
+A significant historical month for this entry is May 1937.

 Credits.
-This page was last revised on July 24, 2019.
+This page was last revised on June 15, 2022.
 It was originally submitted on July 24, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 81 times since then.
+This page has been viewed 219 times since then and 88 times this year.
 Photos: 1, 2. submitted on July 24, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Andrew Ruppenstein was the editor who published this page.